 You can no longer walk over to someone’s desk to chat, and you can no longer talk through a problem over lunch.
 You can no longer quickly pull in other people to existing group conversations.

-Even though video conferencing exists, you’ll still miss out on lots of the nuance and the cues that matter to a product manager: people’s body language, people’s attention, people’s gazes in the room.
+Even though video conferencing and virtual coworking exists, you’ll still miss out on lots of the nuance and the cues that matter to a product manager: people’s body language, people’s attention, people’s gazes in the room.

 To tackle the problem of remote coordination, start first with empathy.

 Everyone is struggling through trauma and grief because we’ve all lost our sense of normalcy and stability.

 We wish we were back in the office, working side by side, but that’s no longer possible.
 We long for our past habits that we can no longer access.
 Work feels less vibrant because you can no longer hang out with close colleagues.

 Help soothe the emotional wounds of your teammates by being genuine and vulnerable.

 Reach out to teammates proactively to check in regularly on them as human beings, and not as resources.
 Ask about their health and about what worries them day to day.

 Make sure that their spirits are in good shape and that they still understand the mission of your company and your product.
 Dig into the pains that they’re facing, and see how you can help unblock them.